abhishekrj02/Codease_backend/README.md

-# Learning Management System: Backend
+# CodEase: Backend

-This repository contains the backend code for a Learning Management System (LMS) built with Node.js, Mongoose, Express, Nodemailer, Multer, Cloudinary, Razorpay, bcrypt, and crypto.
+This repository contains the backend code for a Learning Management System (CodEase)  built with Node.js, Mongoose, Express, Nodemailer, Multer, Cloudinary, Razorpay, bcrypt, and crypto.

 ## Table of Contents
 1. [Features](#features)